Cintia didn’t understand what was wrong with her daughter, Britany, when she was born.

 “Honduras is a small country with almost 9 million people, and we have given more than 4,500 smiles during the 20 years since we started working here,” Jeanie said.
 “Since the opening of the center, we have had more than 25,000 appointments.
 This is a very high number if we consider that one in every 500 children born here has a cleft condition.”

-The hospital benefits from hosting Operation Smile’s international and Honduran teams for the brigadas or medical missions, according to Dr. Cruz.
+The hospital benefits from hosting Operation Smile’s international and Honduran teams for the medical missions, according to Edwin.
 Hospital San Felipe doesn’t offer plastic surgery, but his staff’s exposure to the medical missions allows for cross-collaboration.

 Next door at the care center, a dozen patients and their parents waited for their appointments.
 Stephany Martínez is the patient coordinator and keeps track of the hundreds of patients on their list.